-- 4.4 TES members to submit any further comments on GPF-R3 prioritisation to RD by 20 Mar 2020; RD to pass comments onto SELEP by 27 Mar 2020 and discuss them with TES's three Investment Panel members. - 6.1 SH to provide TES, when appropriate, with a more detailed report on the HRTF Economic Review. - 7.4 PS and SH to seek written endorsement from GP on behalf of TES for the Future High Street Fund and Towns Fund bids from Newhaven and Hastings BC when the bids are submitted.
+- 4.4 TES members to submit any further comments on GPF-R3 prioritisation to RD by 20 Mar 2020; RD to prepare a short paper for SELEP by 27 Mar 2020, with the approval of the TES Chair, and brief TES's three Investment Panel members prior to the Investment Panel meeting on 17 Apr 2020. - 6.1 SH to provide TES, when appropriate, with a more detailed report on the HRTF Economic Review. - 7.4 PS and SH to seek written endorsement from GP on behalf of TES for the Future High Street Fund and Towns Fund bids from Newhaven and Hastings BC when the bids are submitted.